-Health Promotion and Wellness Services' Alcohol and Other Drug Program
+Health Promotion and Wellness Services Substance Use and Harm Reduction Program

-The Alcohol and Other Drug Program Coordinator is housed in Health Promotion & Wellness Services and oversees campus-wide educational programming efforts as it relates to alcohol and other drugs, including You-MD Substance Use Prevention Training for incoming first-year and transfer students, with foundational education about alcohol, opioid misuse, and resources available on campus related to substance use prevention and community support.
+The Substance Use and Harm Reduction Program is housed in Health Promotion & Wellness Services and oversees campus-wide educational programming efforts as it relates to alcohol and other drugs, including You-MD Substance Use Prevention Training for incoming first-year and transfer students, with foundational education about alcohol, opioid misuse, and resources available on campus related to substance use prevention and community support.
+This program is comprised of a Program Coordinator, who focuses on direct outreach efforts to students, facilitation of the Harm Reduction Tabling Program, and programmatic support for the collegiate recovery community at UMD as the staff advisor for Terps for Recovery, as well as a Program Manager, who focuses on curriculum development, harm reduction advocacy efforts, and overall program administration of the You-MD firstyear and transfer student onboarding training, the Gold Code and Green Code harm reduction campaigns for alcohol and cannabis respectively, and the Overdose Response Program for opioid overdose prevention and response.
 This program creates supportive educational and prevention-based resources, including asynchronous presentations on alcohol, cannabis, and other drugs with lesson plans included, available for free for any student organization or class instructor to download and share.
-The Coordinator is also available to meet with students on an individual basis to discuss any questions or concerns about their alcohol or drug use or the use of a friend, harm reduction strategies to reduce the risks associated with alcohol and other drug use, as well as resources for students in recovery.
-The Coordinator also manages the Wellness and Recovery Drop-In Space at the University Health Center, which is available to students during all normal business hours to participate in various wellness and recovery- centered programming opportunities, build community among peers and enjoy a peaceful space on campus to study or unwind.
-To find out more about the program, please call (301) 314-9629 or email mmoore56@umd.edu.
+To find out more about the program, please call (301) 314-9629 or email mmoore56@umd.edu (Program Manager) or gmorris@umd.edu (Program Coordinator).